Superformula/cloud-backend-test/README.md

 - **Explorer and play with the service**

-  The GraphQL Playgraound is enabled in non prod environment to lets you explore the schema and execute queries a mutations After executing "npm run local" you will be able to access to the Playgroind tool on http://localhost:3000/dev/playground
+  The GraphQL Playground is enabled in a non-prod environment to lets you explore the schema and execute queries and mutations.
+  After executing "npm run local" you will be able to access the Playground tool on http://localhost:3000/dev/playground

-  | *NOTE* Add the following header attribute on the "HATTP HEADERS" secition of the Playgraoung tool .
+  | *NOTE* Add the following header attribute on the "HATTP HEADERS" section of the Playground tool.
   ```js
       {
         "x-api-key": "super-formula-api-key-token"